-The work of the Politics and Media Research Group links into a range of fields of study that focus on the most relevant questions that face 21st Century politicians, their strategists, political journalists and agencies which seek to enhance citizen engagement.
+The work of the Centre for Politics and Media Research links into a range of fields of study that focus on the most relevant questions that face 21st Century politicians, their strategists, political journalists and agencies which seek to enhance citizen engagement.

-One strand of BU’s Politics and Media Group’s research focuses upon the soft power exerted through political campaign communication by parties, government pressure and protest groups.
+One strand of BU’s Centre for Politics and Media Research’s work focuses upon the soft power exerted through political campaign communication by parties, government pressure and protest groups.
 This work encompasses all contexts of campaign communication from lobbying behind closed doors to the public spectacle of elections.
 This work also links to work on media as a means of dissemination, contestation and influence.

 A further strand focuses on the social, legislative and institutional governance which provides the framework for political communication and its mediation.
-The social framework approach deals with matters of ideology, social norms and the psychology of societies.
+The social framework approach deals with matters of ideology, social norms and the collective psychology of societies and publics.
 Legislative and institutional frameworks deal with the regulation of communication, regulation of the media and of the social and para-social communication facilitated through the latest digital technologies.

 A Global View of Modern Politics

-The group’s researchers and their colleagues across Universities across the EU, and partners in the US, South Americas, Australia, New Zealand, India and Thailand, have exerted influence over various aspects of public communication.
+The group’s researchers and their colleagues in universities across the EU, and partners in the US, South Americas, Australia, New Zealand, India and Thailand, have exerted influence over various aspects of public communication.
 Their work has been referenced in official reports as well as advisory and policy work that has shaped the communication of governments.

 Members have also acted as consultants to political parties, media organisations, political pressure and lobby groups and legislative bodies.
 Counselling and advising around issues relating to the reporting of politics and conflicts has also been a priority for group members and this has led to the setting up of a centre dedicated to supporting reporters exposed to traumatic situations.

-Given the scope of our research the group is heavily involved in collaborations with Universities and academics across the globe with research exploring political communication within a range of contexts.
-From the protests of Dibden Bay residents to the spectacle of protest camps; from the social politics of the Brazilian favelas to the high spend, high sophistication of a US Presidential election; the group’s research covers the wide range of forms and styles of political communication and its impacts upon a range of societies, polities and democratic traditions.
+Given the scope of our research the group is heavily involved in collaborations with universities and academics across the globe with research exploring political communication within a range of contexts.
+From the protests of Dibden Bay residents to the spectacle of protest camps, and from the social politics of the Brazilian favelas to the high spend, high sophistication of a US Presidential election: the group’s research covers the wide range of forms and styles of political communication and its impacts upon a range of societies, polities and democratic traditions.